awslabs/gluonts/docs/tutorials/data_manipulation/synthetic_data_generation.md

 )
 ```

-Note that you may create and use intermediate random varibles such as `stddev2` in the above example without including them in the output.
+Note that you may create and use intermediate random variables such as `stddev2` in the above example without including them in the output.

 ```python